Ice2Faith/cpp-commons/README.md

 - a common package base on c++
 - which try designed same as java to use c++ do develop
 - but, more and more , you can learn c++ or java low level implement
+# updae log
+- 2022-01-09 23:56
+	- add Reader/Writer and implements of StreamReader/StreamWriter support
+	- fuck c++, why need .h .hpp .cpp
+	- It's possibly complie error of something was defined in ohter .obj file while I want include a file
+	- so,I undertand it that what's is define that two types of declare explicit type's variable,method,class or template define(and it's template implements)
+- 2022-01-08 14:49
+	- add sort algorithm and order relative algo.
+	- add bits operate support
+	- add memory operate support
+	- modify File interface
+- 2022-01-08 00:28
+	- module use unicode16 string as String(U16String)
+	- extends String support Charset
+	- string and bytes transform according to the charset which you set
+	- add some algorithm , such find,sort
+- 2022-01-06 22:28
+	- unicode,utf8,gbk tranform supported
+	- and next, String will be base on unicode by UniChar32(unsigned int) instead of char*
+	- at least,in this pkg , all string type will be u32
+- more ...
 # next step?
 - try use unicode String instead all string
 - design and implement multi-platform uniform interface